hdidx/hdidx/README.md

 ## What is `HDIdx`?

-`HDIdx` is a python package for indexing high-dimensional data.
+`HDIdx` is a python package for approximate nearest neighbor (ANN) search in high-dimensional space.
-The current version implements the `Product Quantization` described in [1].
+The current version implements following seacrching algorithms:

+- `Product Quantization`[1].
+- `Spectral Hashing`[1].

 ## Installation